Andy Volpe -

 - Typically school grades from 5 to 12, Colleges, Universities, and Academies; usually having the emphasis from History and Classics classes and departments, but again, if the interest is there, I'm eager to provide.

-- Generally speaking, my program should be considered "PG" or "PG-13" due to 'content' and maturity understanding of the context and material.
+- Generally speaking, my Roman program should be considered "PG" or "PG-13" due to 'content' and maturity understanding of the context and material.

 - I am not listing any of the private locations (schools) I have been to on the website.
 If you require a list, please contact me.